tbklang/documentation/docs/implementation/37-compiler.md

 1.  `this(string sourceCode, File emitOutFile)`
     -   Constructs a new compiler object with the given source code and the file to write the emitted code out to
-    -   An newly initialized `File` struct that doesn't contain a valid file handle can be passed in in the case whereby the emitter won't be used but an instance of the compiler is required
+    -   An newly initialized `File` struct that doesn’t contain a valid file handle can be passed in in the case whereby the emitter won’t be used but an instance of the compiler is required
 2.  `doLex()`
     -   Performs the tokenization of the input source code, `sourceCode`.